-Qatar Airways issues statement after court ruling due to surface degradation issues on Airbus A350
+Qatar Airways issues statement after court ruling about surface degradation issues on Airbus A350

 Qatar Airways continues to strongly believe that Airbus must undertake a thorough investigation into the surface degradation issues to conclusively establish its full root cause in order to establish whether any proposed repair solution will rectify the underlying condition and ensure no risk to the continued airworthiness of the aircraft.

 “We are extremely pleased to have secured these in today’s judgement.
-We will finally be able assess the cause of the damage to our aircraft and the expedited trial will provide a swift resolution of this unprecedented dispute.
+We will finally be able to assess the cause of the damage to our aircraft and the expedited trial will provide a swift resolution to this unprecedented dispute.
 Qatar Airways remains committed to its collective mission to achieve “Excellence in everything that we do,” at all levels across our airline.
-Our commitment to the safety and security of our passengers and crew, remains at the core of everything we do.”
+Our commitment to the safety and security of our passengers and crew remains at the core of everything we do.”